 - 2-page (double-spaced and typed) personal statement that explains

 – why you are applying for the exchange programme and

 – why you would like to study at the partner institution

 - Current and valid IELTS or TOEFL results

 - Relevant certificates and supporting documents relating to academic and non-academic achievements, extra-curricular activities inside and outside College

-- Ask a professor at this college who is familiar with your work to write a letter of recommendation for you and to submit it directly to International Office by the application deadline
+- Ask a professor at this college who is familiar with your work to write a letter of recommendation for you and to submit it directly to College Office by the application deadline.

-For administrative questions relating to the exchange programme, please contact:
+For questions relating to the exchange programme, please contact: